-Valmet’s Human Rights Statement is publicly available and communicated both externally and internally to all personnel, business partners and other relevant parties.
+Valmet’s Human Rights Statement is publicly available on the website for all personnel, business partners and other relevant parties.

 Valmet's work to create a human rights framework

 Identified vulnerable groups

 Valmet has started to identify potentially vulnerable groups related to the salient human rights impacts in Valmet's operations.
 The work started in 2016 and continues in 2017.
 Valmet will communicate the progress of this work as part of its Annual Report and GRI Supplement.